-- property development and management (develop, sell and manage development projects); - adjacencies (mainly education, construction, property/facilities management and cooling operations).
+- · property development and management (develop, sell and manage development projects); - asset management (lease and manage retail, commercial and residential properties, hotels and leisure activities); and - · adjacencies (mainly education, construction, property/facilities management and cooling operations).

 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 3.
 Segment profit represents the profit or loss earned by each segment without allocation of central administration, selling and marketing costs and directors' salaries, share of results of associates and joint ventures, other gains and losses, finance income and finance costs.
 This is the measure reported to the CODM for the purposes of resource allocation and assessment of segment performance.